ghimiresunil/ghimiresunil/README.md

 Besides, this interest in reasoning made me to develop curiosity in understanding how Machine Learning and Deep Learning models actually work.
 What is the model learning at each step?
 I want to explore this BlackBox which he thinks would pave a way to make the Deep Learning models better.

-After from Computer Science Graduate, I started instagram page and website based on Artificial Intelligence where I made multiple courses and published them on my website so that everyone can learn for FREE.
+After from Computer Science Graduate, I started instagram page and website based on Artificial Intelligence where I worked on multiple project and published them on my website so that everyone can learn for FREE.

 - 🔭 Admin, Content writer on graspcoding.com
 - 🌱 Published Kindle eBook on Python